aerobless/theowinter.ch-2016/_posts/2015-03-18-Learning-Golang.md

 that are stupid and not in line with common Golang idioms.
 If you find such a passage then please kindly tell me in the comment section below.

 Also if you're wondering why I keep writing Golang instead of Go.
-That's simply a SEO choice.
+That's simply a SEO[^1] choice.
 While googling things I've quickly started using Golang instead of Go to filter out all the non-programming stuff.

 #Environment & Setup
-I've installed Go via [Homebrew](http://brew.sh/){:target="_blank"} on OS X. And I've got another Go-Installation on Ubuntu that I've installed via [GVM](https://github.com/moovweb/gvm){:target="_blank"}.
+I've installed Go via [Homebrew](http://brew.sh/){:target="_blank"} on OS X. And I've got another Go-Installation on Ubuntu that I've installed via [GVM](https://github.com/moovweb/gvm){:target="_blank"}[^2].
 I'd recommend using GVM on Linux because the Go you get via apt-get is actually an old version.

 After you've installed Go itself, it's best to set the GOPATH environment variable.
 That variable should point to your